RamaneekGill/CSC309-Fall-2014/A3/README.txt

 ### Browser details:

-The game should work in relatively updated versions of both Chrome and Firefox.
-It was tested in Chrome 38 and Firefox 33 (in an Ubuntu-based distribution).
+The store should work fine in the latest versions of Chrome or Firefox.

 ### Website documentation:

-You'll need to navigate to something like http://localhost/estore/index.php/catalogue
+Wow